I mention insomnia to the spychiatrist. Insomnia, I say.

 “Problem?” she counters.

-Once again, I feel that my spychiatrist isn’t really committing to exploring the dynamic potential of conversation and I resolve to tell her so.
+Once again, I feel that the spychiatrist isn’t really committing to exploring the dynamic potential of conversation and I resolve to tell her so.

 “No need,” she says, “seeing as you just said that interior monologue out loud.”